-With all of the above scenarios, talk to your Ruralco Representative for the best options for you and your farm.
+With all the above scenarios talk to your local Ruralco representative for the best options for you and your situation.